Scooby-Doo and the Ghoul School: Home media

 Scooby-Doo and the Ghoul School was first released on VHS by Hanna-Barbera Home Video on October 5, 1989, and later it was released by Warner Home Video on March 6, 2001.

 Warner Home Video released Scooby-Doo and the Ghoul School on DVD in Region 1 on June 4, 2002 in honor of the theatrical release of the first live-action Scooby-Doo film later that month.
 The film has also been released on DVD in Region 2.

 A manufacture-on-demand Blu-ray was released as an individual title and as part of the Hanna-Barbera Superstars 10 boxset through Warner Archive Collection on February 20, 2024.
 The film was remastered in HD.

-Legacy

-The five girl ghouls made their return in the OK K.O.!
-Let's Be Heroes episode "Monster Party", which was first released online on October 1, 2018, and aired on television October 21, 2018.
-Though Scooby and Shaggy do not appear, they are briefly referenced.
-While Russi Taylor (as Phantasma), Susan Blu (as Sibella) and Pat Musick (as Elsa Frankenteen) reprise their roles, Natalie Palamides and Kristen Li (who voiced Buttercup and Bubbles from the 2016 Powerpuff Girls television series) took over for Winnie and Tanis respectively as Marilyn Schreffler had died and Patty Maloney had retired.

 Follow-up film

 A follow-up film, Scooby-Doo! and the Reluctant Werewolf, was released on November 13, 1988.